Sperm Retrieval Surgeries

 This procedure is typically done in the office setting under local anesthesia.
 After the testicle is numb a small needle is passed several times into the testicle in order to draw out sperm.
 Ideal candidates are those diagnosed with obstructive azoospermia or patients who are not able to provide a semen sample for some reason but are still thought to make a normal amounts of sperm.
 The sperm from this procedure is typically used for IVF cycles.

 This surgery is performed on patients diagnosed with partial or complete ejaculatory duct obstruction.
-With the patient under complete anesthesia Dr. Clavijo uses an electric loop typically used for prostate surgery and makes an incision in the area of the prostate where the ejaculatory ducts are in order to relieve the obstruction.
+With the patient under complete anesthesia, our doctors use an electric loop typically used for prostate surgery and make an incision in the area of the prostate where the ejaculatory ducts are to relieve the obstruction.
 This is typically done using transurethral endoscopy (a camera in the urethra) with no incisions made in the skin.
-This surgery can improve passage of sperm during ejaculation.
+This surgery can improve the passage of sperm during ejaculation.